How to Refresh Email on Mac and Fix Sync Issues Fast 2026

 Why does Apple Mail stop loading messages?

 It might be due to a corrupted mailbox, bad Wi-Fi, or incorrect IMAP settings.
-Rebuilding the mailbox or clearing your cache often helps.
+Rebuilding the mailbox or clearing your cache often helps resolve these issues.

 How can I make Apple Mail refresh more frequently?